Alexis M.,

 Three-point estimates: optimistic, likely, pessimistic.
 30-40% contingency for complex projects.

 Say "no" to unrealistic deadlines.
 Or negotiate the scope.
 "6 months?
-Sure—but then MVP with Phase 2."
+Sure - but then an MVP with phase 2."

 Assemble the right team

-Not pieced together.
+Not cobbled together.
 For an AWS project: an AWS-certified architect.
 At least one experienced cloud engineer.

-Product owner with at least 30% availability.
+A product owner with at least 30% of their time allocated.
 Not 5%.

 Communicate daily

-15-minute stand-ups.
+15-minute standups.
 What are you doing today?
-Where are you stuck?
+What are you stuck on?

 Weekly syncs between business and tech.
 What have we achieved?
 Where are the surprises?